Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall.rst

     - `pyproject.toml`: Configuration file used to install the diagnostic package.
 #.
 Documentation and Examples:
     - `README.md`: Provides technical installation guidelines and general information about the tropical-rainfall diagnostic.
-    - `notebooks/*.ipynb`: A collection of iPython notebooks demonstrating the use of the dummy class and its methods.
+    - `notebooks/*.ipynb`: A collection of iPython notebooks demonstrating the use of the tropical rainfall class and its methods.
 #.
 Configuration:
    - `config-tropical-rainfall.yaml`: A YAML file specifying necessary settings for the physical quantities required for proper diagnostic initialization.
 #.
 Command Line Interface (CLI):